-While the precise details are unclear, there are suggestions that the police and intelligence services were already watching Abu Hamza along with other militants who had been permitted to settle in the UK.
+There are suggestions the police and intelligence services were already watching Abu Hamza along with other militants at this time.
 According to Abu Hamza himself, MI5 first contacted him in 1997 shortly after extremists massacred 68 tourists at Luxor, Egypt.

-But it was in 1999 that Abu Hamza and Finsbury Park Mosque came to national prominence.
+But it was in 1999 that he came to national prominence.

 Despite this brush with the law, Abu Hamza was consolidating his hold at the mosque.
 It had become a hostile environment for anyone who was not a supporter, with his closest confidantes barring access to anyone they did not trust.

-Abu Hamza, referred to as "the Sheikh" by his followers, was delivering almost all of the sermons and permitting those sympathetic to his message to sleep in the premises.
-And on the first anniversary of the 9/11 attacks, he co-organised a conference at the mosque praising the hijackers.
+He was delivering almost all the sermons.
+On the first anniversary of the 9/11 attacks, he co-organised a conference at the mosque praising the hijackers.

-Five years later the trial of the men later convicted of the failed 21/7 London bombings heard that several of them had gone along to hear Abu Hamza preach at the mosque on a number of occasions.Time runs out
+Five years later the trial of the men later convicted of the failed 21/7 London bombings heard several of them had gone along to hear Abu Hamza preach.
+Other convicted terrorists have been linked to Finsbury Park.

 Abu Hamza himself was not arrested in connection with that probe.
 But despite being denied a base, he preached outside its gates every Friday.